 The RNSS receiver numbers in Table 23 can be attained assuming 50% active receivers across the population of vehicular receivers which might be pessimistic.
 The actual percentage of active receivers in final deployments may be higher and is yet to be determined.
+However the actual number is relevant only to ensure that enough potential victim receivers are considered in the simulation to achieve stable results.

 Simulation Results